pytchlang/pytch-build/doc/source/tutorialcompiler/tutorial-collection.rst

   tutorials in the collection.

 In the first case, the ``index.yaml`` file does not need to change.
+(Unless the author renamed the branch containing the tutorial in question.)

 In the second case, it does, and so the maintainer edits ``index.yaml`` and commits that change to the ``release-recipes`` branch.